ardell/recipes/_posts/2021-02-07-lamb-quinoa-bowls.markdown

 ------------
 Note: Steps 2-4 can be done in parallel.

-1. Dry age the lamb 2 days ahead: Salt the lamb generously on both sides.
+1. Dry age the lamb: Salt the lamb generously on both sides.
 Place on a wire rack on a cookie sheet in the refrigerator for at least 24 hrs.
    Dry off with a paper towel before cooking.